DataBiosphere/data-store-kharon/docs/deletion.md

 **Deletion queue**: A queue of items in the data store that should be physically deleted.
 This queue is processed on a regular, scheduled basis.

-**File**: A pointer to a blob (or multiple blobs, if the file was uploaded in multiple parts).
+**File**: A pointer to a blob.
 Two files may point to the same blob if their contents are identical.

 **Logical delete**: The process of "soft" deletion of data.
 Occurs by replacing the latest version of the data with a new version.
 The previous version is hidden behind a deletion marker (a.k.a. a "tombstone") and is unavailable to